OpenDataServices/flatten-tool/docs/userguide.rst

 Flatten Tool supports this if you do the following:

-* Write a JSON Schema specifiying the titles being used and specify it with the `--schema` flag
+* Write a JSON Schema specifying the titles being used and specify it with the `--schema` flag
 * Use `:` characters instead of `/` characters in the headings
 * Specify the `--convert-titles` flag on the command line